-You need to avoid it, so I’ll give you some advice on protecting your dog (and you!) from some of the harmful effects of glyphosate.
+The good news is that you can protect your dog from some of the harmful effects of glyphosate.
 But first, here’s some background …

 How Glyphosate Is Used

-When it was released, big marketing blasts promoted glyphosate as a powerful standalone weed-killer or combined with genetically modified crops as the perfect team for improved crop yields.
-The marketing promo didn’t match reality as yields haven’t increased.
+When released, big marketing blasts promoted glyphosate as a powerful weed killer.
+They said it could be a standalone product or combined with genetically modified (GM) crops to improve crop yields.
+But the marketing promo didn’t match reality as yields haven’t increased.
 So the deeper question is: why would anyone use these products if the yield didn’t increase?

-The weed-killer euphemism is really language used to justify its use to kill any unwanted plant forms.
-Having “unwanted plants” in between endless rows of corn, soy, wheat and other crops that would otherwise compete for nutrients makes them “unwanted weeds.”
-Here’s where the war starts.
+The weed-killer euphemism is really language used to justify its use to kill any unwanted plants.
+Having unwanted plants between endless rows of corn, soy, wheat and other crops means that they will compete for nutrients.
+And this makes them “unwanted weeds.”

-Even more dangerous is the combo-wombo with 2,4-D (aka Agent Orange, the carcinogenic defoliant of the Vietnam war) known as Enlist Duo that’s sprayed on genetically modified crops including soy, corn and cotton.
+Even more dangerous is the combo with 2,4-D (aka Agent Orange, the carcinogenic defoliant of the Vietnam war).
+This product is Enlist Duo.
+And it gets sprayed on genetically modified crops including soy, corn and cotton.

-Another area of massive use in our environment is as a desiccant for crops like wheat, insuring all parts of the crop are ready for harvest at one time, making for more efficiency.
+Another area of massive use in our environment is as a desiccant for crops like wheat.
+It ensures all parts of the crop are ready for harvest at one time, making for more efficiency.
 Could this be part of the cause of the current epidemic of gluten intolerance?
 Perhaps it’s really glyphosate intolerance?

-Glyphosate kills everything! … not just weeds but also beneficial insects, microbes and fungi.
+Glyphosate kills everything … not just weeds but also beneficial insects, microbes and fungi.
+Glyphosate:

-- Kills plants by stopping a specific enzyme pathway known as the shikimic acid pathway or the shikamate pathway thus preventing them from making certain proteins needed for plant growth.
+- Kills plants by stopping a specific enzyme pathway known as the shikimic acid pathway or the shikamate pathway.
+This prevents the plants from making certain proteins needed for growth.

-- Chelates (bonds with) minerals like zinc, magnesium, cobalt, copper and calcium … stopping the plants from absorbing these minerals from the soil – starving the plants, killing them.
+- Bonds with minerals like zinc, magnesium, cobalt, copper and calcium.
+This stops the plants from absorbing these minerals from the soil – starving the plants, killing them.

 - Blocks major detox pathways in the liver, preventing the body from detoxing.
-Not only does it block the detox of the glyphosate and its companion toxicants, it lowers the ability for the body to detox anything at all!
-Ugh!
+Not only does it block the detox of glyphosate and its companion toxicants, it lowers the ability for the body to detox anything at all.

-… so it’s not a coincidence that harmful bacteria like botulism (Clostridium botulinum) are increasing on America’s farms, in the farmers themselves and in their animals.
-This death of friendly bacteria also makes way for stronger, developing species of pathogenic Salmonella bacteria.
+So it’s not a coincidence that harmful bacteria like botulism are increasing on America’s farms.
+Or that we’re seeing stronger, developing species of pathogenic Salmonella bacteria.

 Glyphosate And GMOs

 Glyphosate and genetically modified organisms (GMOs) go hand-in-hand.
-About 80% of the world’s GMO crops are adapted to be glyphosate-resistant, called Roundup-Ready, allowing them to survive while all other plants around them die.
+About 80% of the world’s GMO crops are glyphosate-resistant (or Roundup-Ready).
+This allows the crops to survive while all other plants around them die.

 Big GMO crops include: